Developer Experience#

 Good#

-For functions that trigger side effects, i.e. do not return anything (or returns None), be sure to set watch=True on pn.bind or pn.depends.
+For functions that trigger side effects, i.e. do not return anything (or return None), be sure to set watch=True on pn.bind or pn.depends.

 def print_clicks(clicks):